muhammadshoaib7766/linux-user-management-backup-tool/README.md

 ---

-# License
+## License

-This project was created for educational and practical learning purposes.
+This project is created for educational and practical learning purposes.

----

-If you found this project useful, consider giving it a star!